-This week the force awakens as one of the most beloved, iconic and critically acclaimed franchises in the history continues with a new chapter – Star Wars Episode VII: The Force Awakens.
+This holiday the popular scifi saga continues as Star Wars: The Last Jedi premieres on December 13, 2018.
 It’s undeniable that Star Wars has had a great impact on pop culture ever since the first movie premiered in 1977.
 Influences and references can be found everywhere: music, movies, fashion, and of course, games.

 We’re also feeling that the force is strong with Square Enix.
 Just this year, they collaborated with Disney and Lucasfilm to bring a reimagined Star Wars figure line-up for the market.
 Since Disney bought the Star Wars franchise in 2012, it’s highly possible that the iconic characters may also appear in the Kingdom Hearts series sooner or later.

 Note: this article includes some minor and major spoilers about the following games and movies.

 Final Fantasy, Chrono Trigger, Kingdom Hearts | Million Or More, Wedge & Biggs